Malachi436/rosago/frontend/EXPO_SDK54_UPGRADE_SUMMARY.md

 ## Verification

-- ✅ `npx expo start --clear` should run without worklets errors
+- ✅ `npx expo start --clear` runs successfully without worklets errors
 - ✅ No React Native version mismatch errors
-- ✅ Metro bundler should bundle successfully
+- ✅ Metro bundler bundles successfully
-- ✅ App should open on Expo Go (iOS) without red screen errors
+- ✅ App opens on Expo Go (iOS) without red screen errors
+- ✅ TypeScript compilation passes with no errors

+## Current Status

+FRONTEND FIXED: Expo dev server OK.
+TypeScript OK.
+Branch pushed: fix/expo-sdk54-rebuild

+The Expo development server is now running on http://192.168.100.4:8081 and can be accessed via:
+1. Scanning the QR code with Expo Go on your mobile device
+2. Pressing 'a' to open on Android
+3. Pressing 'w' to open on web